trinodb/trino.io/_posts/2023-09-28-trino-gateway.md

 ago, and now you run a separate cluster configured for ETL workloads with fault-tolerant execution, and some others with different configurations.

-With Trino Gateway we now have an answer to your users request to provide on URL for all the clusters.
+With Trino Gateway we now have an answer to your users request to provide one URL for all the clusters.
 Trino Gateway has arrived!

 <!--more-->